 Horror comedy is a genre that despite its appeal doesn’t get the attention it needs.
 When the genre hits, it hits with belly laughs but sometimes it can find itself somewhere in the middle between great and good and still offer enough enjoyment to make it a solid watch.
-That’s the case for Eat Brains Love, currently screening at the virtual Chattanooga Film Fest.
+That’s the case for Eat Brains Love.

 The target audience is a little unsure.
 With a younger cast and what feels to be an attempt at teen humor that doesn’t land half the time, I’m unsure if this is supposed to be a zombie rom-com for people my age or a younger crowd.
 That said, much of the film’s humor uses the 90s and early aughts humor that brings some nostalgia but at the same time misses the mark in 2020.
 From outdated edgy humor to social media jokes about Twitter that date the film, Eat Brains Love is stuck in the past.

 Overall, Eat Brains Love is fine for what it is: a zombie rom-com with an undefined target audience age with humor that came straight from the 90s.
-But, I’d be lying if I said that the film isn’t a fun romp with actors that know how to sell the script.
+But I’d be lying if I said that the film isn’t a fun romp with actors who know how to sell the script.

 Eat Brains Love is currently available on VoD.

 Eat Brains Love